 Our multidisciplinary team includes: surgeons, gynecologic pathologists, radiation oncologists, clinical research coordinators, oncology nurses and genetic counselors.
 These combined resources offer our patients personalized care during all phases of treatment.

 For Women with a Family History

-The High-Risk Breast & Ovarian Cancer Program, part of the UVA Breast Care Program, is designed to help women with a family history of breast and ovarian cancer find out their level of risk, how often they should be screened and more.
-This is one of the only programs in the region that offers such extensive preventative care, including genetic counseling and testing, referrals to outside clinics for screenings for other cancers that may be relevant to a particular patient.
+The High-Risk Breast & Ovarian Cancer Program, part of the UVA Breast Care Program, is designed to help women with a family history of breast and ovarian cancer find out their level of risk and how often they should be screened.